Mwangi Vasser got a pardon from Gov. Tony Evers. But Georgia won’t accept it.

 “Even though I am frustrated, I am enjoying this journey because I am learning for others,” Vasser said.
 “I’m gathering the experience of what’s to come for those … who will receive a pardon in the near future.”

-It’s unclear whether Vasser’s case is a one-off fluke in Georgia or a more widespread problem.
+It’s unclear whether Vasser’s case is an exception or indicative of a wider problem.

 Also depending on the state, pardons may be granted frequently or rarely, if ever.
 One constant is that governors can only forgive state-level crimes that occurred in their state.

-Wall said it is up to each state to determine how it will interpret Wisconsin’s pardon.
+Wall said it is up to each state to determine how it will interpret pardons issued in Wisconsin.

 “Your pardon is always going to be most powerful in the state it was granted,” he said.